 - Avoid overfilling your bag.
 The items inside won’t get clean unless they can move around within the bag.

 - Buy multiples in different sizes.
 You want to use a size that’s appropriate for the items that you are washing.
 Also, as you expand the ways you use these handy dandy items, you’ll find that you need different sizes and will likely use several at the same time for different jobs.

-Onions and potatoes should ideally be stored in a dry, dark and well-ventilated area.
+Onions and potatoes should ideally be stored in a dry, dark, and well-ventilated area, away from each other.
 Store onions and potatoes in an over-the-door laundry bag in your pantry.
 They will stay fresh longer and you’ll be able to see through the bag to tell when you’re low on supplies.

 Here’s the same concept using an expandable mesh hamper instead.
 You might want to go this route if you have larger sand toys that you need to carry around such as buckets or sifters.
 Items that won’t fit into a standard mesh laundry bag will fit in a mesh laundry hamper.

 For more beach ideas, catch our other beach hacks before hitting the sand!